 Projected job growth in the trades continues to be positive, and the Bureau of Labor Statistics expects better than average employment through 2028.
 There’s actually a labor shortage for many Trades professions because Baby Boomers are retiring and there aren’t enough young people stepping in to take their place.

 Check Out Vocational Training Schools

 Short-term training can provide long-term success.
-Many vocational schools offer programs that combine classroom instruction with hands-on training.
+Many vocational schools offer programs that combine online instruction with hands-on training.
 If your student learns better by doing, these career training schools can be a good option.
 They also don’t force students to take courses unrelated to the field.
 For example, if your student considers plumbing, they will need to know math related to the field, but there’s no English Literature or Western Civilization courses.

 Trade school programs provide students with efficient and affordable training that focuses on job essentials, hands-on practical training, and real-world knowledge.
 These programs are often shorter than traditional college, allowing your student to join the workforce and begin building a career earlier.

 There are lots of different career options within the Trades.
 You might automatically think of Plumbers and Electricians, both good careers with solid prospects.
 But other career paths that don’t require a four-year degree include Automotive Technicians, Cosmetologists, CADD Drafters, HVAC Techs, and Medical Assistants.

 What area would your student be most interested in?
 If they want to help others, that may mean a career in healthcare.
 If they’re stylish and creative, maybe a career in the beauty industry as a Cosmetologist would be right for them.
 Always loved autos?
 Have them check out becoming an Auto Mechanic.

 If your student is unsure of a career path, check out the career training programs at Porter and Chester Institute.
 With more than 75 years educating workers in the New England area and close ties to area businesses, we have the experience to help your student start and build a rewarding career.